0x3F3F/0x3F3F.github.io/_posts/2020-07-12-Secular-Trend-Energy-Inflation.md

 <img style="border: 0;" src="/img/2020/20200712_EnergyTrend.png" />

-The market narrative is that the Energy companies have no future, with a trends towards renewables / electric cars.
-This is compounded by ESG investing which, in total has left oil companies trading at multi decade lows.
-Some interesting ideas :
+The market narrative is that the Energy companies have no future, with a trend towards renewables / electric cars.
+This is compounded by ESG investing which has left oil companies trading at multi decade lows.
+Consider :

 - Transportation accounts for only 14% of oil use
 - Current: The developed world consumes 60% of energy, developing world 40%.